Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @scaladoc[Trades](stellar.sdk.Trade) are created when offers in an orderbook are partially or fully matched.

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

 @@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #trade_query_examples }

 ### Transactions

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

 Transactions are the fundamental unit of change in the network and are composed of at least one and at most 100 operations.
 These queries return validated transactions, in the form of @scaladoc[TransactionHistoryResp](stellar.sdk.resp.TransactionHistoryResp)onses